9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 1. Visit Sawa-I-Lau Caves

-Sawa-I-Lau is a must-visit attraction in Yasawa.
+Sawa-I-Lau is a must-visit things to do in Yasawa Islands Fiji.
 This natural wonder is made up of limestone-formed interconnected caves that are filled with crystal-clear turquoise water.

 The upper cave is accessible via a short walk, but the lower cave requires a swim-through underwater.
 Don’t worry–it isn’t as scary as it sounds and will be perfectly fine for any decent swimmer.